sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 ## Application Programming Interface (API)

-An Application Programming Interface (API) is a way to communicate with Earth Engine servers.
-It allows you to specify which calculation you would like to do and then receive the results.
-The API is designed so that users don't have to worry about how the computation is distributed across a group of coputers and how the results are assembled.
-API users simply specify what should be done.
-This greatly simplifies the code by hiding implementation details from users.
-It also makes Earth Engine very accessible to users who are not familiar with writing code.
+An (API) is a way to communicate with GEE servers.
+The API is designed so that users don't have to worry about how the computation is distributed across a group of computers and how the results are assembled.
+As users, we simply specify what should be done, making GEE very accessible to users who are not familiar with writing code.

-The Earth Engine API is designed to be language independent.
-Google provides official client libraries for using the API from JavaScript and Python.
-The API remains pretty much the same no matter what programming language you use.
-The main difference is the syntax used to call the API functions.
-Once you learn the syntax of the programming languages, your code can be easily adapted because they all use the same API functions.

 ## Apps

-Codes can be converted into applications maintained on Google Earth Engine.
-You can also use the Python API to develop a web application, with great control over the app's interface.
+Codes can be converted into applications maintained on GEE:
 <img align="center" src="../images/intro-gee/fig4.png" vspace="10" width="600">

 <font size=2> Earth Engine Application: MODIS Ocean Temperature - Time Series Inspector.
 Source: https://google.earthengine.app/view/ocean. </font>